SJTU-PLV/Nominal-CompCert/rustexamples/test/borrow_test/README.md

 21. Generic origin in struct and enum
 22. Return dangling pointer
 23. Problem case #4 from NLL RFC
-24. check the functionality of function call
+24. check the functionality of function call. `assign` is similar to the `assign` function in [https://doc.rust-lang.org/nomicon/subtyping.html#variance]